 In domestic infant adoption, when a pregnant woman is making an adoption plan for her unborn child, the hopeful adoptive parents will often pay certain expenses on behalf of the pregnant mother.
 These so-called “birth mother expenses” (I say “so-called” because a woman is not a birth mother until after placement) could include rent, utilities, maternity clothing, transportation, and food.
-Almost all states have laws to regulate these sort of expenses in some way, but these regulations vary greatly from state to state.
+Almost all states have laws to regulate these sorts of expenses in some way, but these regulations vary greatly from state to state.

 Paying living expenses for expectant moms is controversial in the adoption community, and for good reason.

-Hopeful adoptive parents need to discuss their budget and convictions in this regard ahead of time, before they’ve received an adoption match, when emotions are heavy.
+Hopeful adoptive parents need to discuss their budget and convictions in this regard ahead of time before they’ve received an adoption match when emotions are heavy.
 Here are a few things to consider about the ethics of paying birth mother expenses:

 1. How is your agency or attorney managing the payment of birth mother expenses?
-Some time ago I was put in touch with an adoption agency near my hometown who was searching for a caseworker for expectant moms in my area.
-After applying and speaking with the director, I felt it would be a good fit and was excited for the opportunity.
+Some time ago I was put in touch with an adoption agency near my hometown that was searching for a caseworker for expectant moms in my area.
+After applying and speaking with the director, I felt it would be a good fit and was excited about the opportunity.
 I was soon given contact information for an expectant mom to meet with and provided a packet of paperwork to go over with her in person.

 Included in the packet was a “contract” stipulating that should she not go through with her adoption plan and instead end up choosing to parent, she would be required to repay any living expenses provided her during this time and the cost of my time working with her.
-Her adoption plan was not legally binding and she would have every right to change her mind—but at great financial expense.
+Her adoption plan was not legally binding and she would have every right to change her mind—but at the great financial expense.